neo4j/graphql/docs/rfcs/rfc-033-no-mixing-opt-in-relay.md

 The Neo4j Graphql library introduced the [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) in its API design.

-As the [Connection spec](https://relay.dev/graphql/connections.htm) and the Neo4j Graphql library API design can differ a lot, having a Query or Mutation using both syntaxes could result in a high complexity operation.
+As the [Connection spec](https://relay.dev/graphql/connections.htm) and the Neo4j Graphql library API design can differ a lot, having a Query or Mutation using both syntaxes could result in a high-complexity operation.

 Let's consider this typeDefs for the RFC: